Session Times and Descriptions

 Finding Your Vulnerabilities: Intruder Detection Assessments

-Derek Varansky, PhD - Tuscarawas Valley Local Schools
+Derek Varansky, Ph.D. - Tuscarawas Valley Local Schools

 Douglas Smith - Ohio School Safety Center